libocca/occa/INSTALL.md

 cmake --workflow --preset my-local-workflow
 ```

-#### Backend Dependency Paths
+### Backend Dependency Paths

-The following environment variables can be used to specify the path to third-party dependencies needed by different
+The following variables can be used to specify the path to third-party dependencies needed by different OCCA backends.
-OCCA backends.
 The value assigned should be an absolute path to the parent directory, which typically contains subdirectories `bin`,
 `include`, and `lib`.